 I grew up in Italy and at the age of 20 I left the country, so I was an expat for over 15 years in UK and Vienna, and in Munich for over 10 years.
 I used to travel a lot for work and in 2004 I took a career break and set off on a fantastic solo adventure to Australia.
-Since then I have been hooked to this amazing country, I started writing about it and kept exploring it over 10 years.
+Since then I have been hooked on this amazing country.
+I started writing about it and kept exploring it over 10 years.
 My next solo adventure is starting soon again!
 I love Australia’s impressive landscape, its contrasts, its colours, its unique wildlife, its people.
 I love feeling free and safe to explore places on my own, this is priceless.

 What’s the biggest difference between traveling in Australia and Europe, where you grew up?

 In Europe everything is close.
 When you make a travel plan you can easily make changes, at the last minute.
 In Australia you cannot do that.
 Because of the vastness of the country, you need to make accurate research, choose your destinations wisely, make a travel plan and stick to it.

 Why do you think Australia is a great destination for first-time travelers?

 It’s a relaxed, safe country to visit.
 With a population of only 24 million, in rural areas there are not many people around.
 You can explore at your own pace and most of times you have the feeling you have the place for yourself.

 A lot of my readers have fears and concerns about traveling alone.
 Is Australia a good country for solo travelers?

 Australia is a great country for travelling alone because it is safe and relaxed.
 People are very friendly and they love solo travellers!
 When they see you are on your own, they immediately speak to you, they give you advice and offer help, even if you haven’t asked for it.
 Everywhere you find a supportive environment, which makes you feel good and never alone.